Composition

 Custom components must be open for extension

-props with a custom component, it must be open for extension.
-This means the component should pass the incoming props, including event listeners and the forwarded ref
+prop with a custom component, you must ensure the component is open for extension.
+This means it should pass the incoming props, including event listeners and the forwarded ref

 prop, to the underlying element.
 Otherwise, the component may not work as expected.